TEmplate 1

 2 August 2022

-In a statement, the Taliban condemned but did not confirm the killing of Al-Qaeda leader Ayman al-Zawahiri by a United States drone strike.
+In a statement, the Taliban condemn but do not confirm the killing of al-Qaeda leader Ayman al-Zawahiri in a US drone strike.

 11 August 2022

-Prominent Taliban cleric Sheikh Rahimullah Haqqani lost his life in a seminary blast at the state capital.
+Prominent Taliban cleric Sheikh Rahimullah Haqqani is killed in a seminary blast in the capital, Kabul.

 What does the future hold?